damigreen/computer-science/notes/vsnote/memory.md

   - to Politely say to someone they can go in front of you or
   - serve themselves with food before you

-  - You can come back to town after you pay me my money
+  - You can come back to town after you p ay me my money
   - You can call mery after calling john
   - Three months after graduation i started my businnes
   - soon after he left his girlfriend  he started making plans and working toward
   - his dream in life of traveling and learning more about life and his carrer
   - Expanding is the keyword here it should be your baltle cry when you wake up in the morning
-  -

 ## ReCall

+### Bubble Sort - JD&A

+### Selection Sort - JD&A

+- Selection sort: scanning through the array for the smallest item and putting it in the current position in the iteratiion
+- Iside the loop, it searches for the smallest element, and move them to the current position
+- Also it checks if the smaller element (after comparison with the iterator(item) position) has been assigned to current position
+  - If not swaps the smaller element with the current element

 ### Thoughts

 ### Process of Total Recall